Apptainer tutorial

 πŸ’¬ This tutorial is meant as a brief introduction to get you started.

 ☝🏻 When searching online for instructions, pay attention that the instructions are for the same version of Apptainer as you are using.
-There has been some command syntax changes etc. between versions so older instructions may not work as copy/paste.
-Also note that Apptainer is formerly known as Singularity.
+There has been some command syntax changes etc. between versions, so older instructions may not work as is.
+Also note that Apptainer was formerly known as Singularity.

-πŸ’‘ For more detailed instructions, see the Apptainer documentation.
+πŸ’‘ For more detailed instructions, see the official Apptainer documentation.